 The Higher Education Recruitment Consortium (HERC)

-The Higher Education Recruitment Consortium is committed to supporting the efforts of its member institutions to recruit and retain the most qualified and diverse faculty, administrators and staff through the sharing of information and resources.
-HERC recognizes that recruiting and retaining outstanding employees often includes assisting outstanding spouses/partners too.
+The Higher Education Recruitment Consortium is committed to supporting the efforts of its member institutions to recruit and retain the most qualified faculty, administrators, and staff through the sharing of information and resources.
+HERC recognizes that recruiting and retaining outstanding employees often includes assisting outstanding spouses/partners, too.
 This is why HERC also seeks solutions to the dual career challenges, an increasing concern in higher education recruitment and retention.
-With a free account on hercjobs.org, job-seekers and their partners can search for two jobs within a commutable distance.
-The site also features access to webinars and blog posts and a resource page focused on dual career couples.

-As the lead institution for Michigan HERC (MI-HERC), Michigan State University hosts the Director of MI-HERC within Faculty and Academic Staff Affairs.
-The Michigan HERC Director can assist job seekers in setting up a job seeker account with job alerts and provide support in navigating the job search in the greater Lansing area.
+Michigan State University is proud to serve as the home of the Michigan/Ohio/Western Pennsylvania/West Virginia HERC region as part of our commitment to supporting dual career couples.Our regional HERC Director, Maranda Holtsclaw, can assist job seekers in setting up a job seeker account with job alerts and provide support in navigating the job search in the greater Lansing area.
 The Director can also share resumes for dual hires with other HERC member institutions.

-To contact the Director of Michigan HERC, Maranda Holtsclaw, email mholtscl@msu.edu.
+To contact Maranda Holtsclaw, director of the MI/OH/PA/WV HERC, email mholtscl@msu.edu.

-The MSU University Health and Wellbeing has a career resources one-pager as well as other resources to support employees and newcomers.
-You can find the additional resources by visiting the WorkLife Wellbeing page.
+The MSU University Health and Wellbeing office has a career resources one-pager (at the bottom of the webpage) as well as other resources to support employees and newcomers.